influxdata/influxdb-client-java/flux-client-rxjava/README.md

 }
 ```

-### Mapping query result to custom POJO
+### Mapping a query result to a custom POJO

-Another option is to use custom POJO class instead of `FluxRecord`.
+Another option is to use a custom POJO class instead of `FluxRecord`.
 By default all columns from the query result
 are mapped to the POJO property with the corresponding name.
-Alternative column name for mapping can be adjusted by
+An alternative column name for the mapping can be adjusted with the `@Column` annotation.
-`@Column` annotation.

-Custom POJO example:
+A custom POJO example:
 ```java

 public class Cpu {